 An influx of COVID-19 patients is testing our health care system and its ability to respond to the needs of the public, particularly the needs of people with disabilities.
 Now as much as ever, it is essential that our state ensures life-saving care is not illegally withheld from citizens with disabilities.
 On March 27, 2020, Disability Rights Nebraska expressed our concerns of care rationing and its impact on Nebraskans with disabilities in a letter to Governor Ricketts and other state officials.

-For the safety of our staff, their families and the community we serve, we are closing our Lincoln and Scottsbluff offices from Monday, March 23, 2020 through Monday, April 6, 2020.
+For the safety of our staff, their families and the community we serve, we are closing our Lincoln and Scottsbluff offices starting March 23, 2020.
 Staff will work remotely to continue to serve the disability community during this COVID-19 crisis.

 Our CEO, Dr. Eric Evans called upon the state to make sure all COVID-19 response plans took into consideration the needs of Nebraskans with disabilities.
 Further, Eric's letter to the Nebraska Department of Health and Human Services itemizes specific concerns for how the state will protect those living in group homes, jails, prisons, and other facilities.